BlackChaosNL/Demo-App/README.md

 - [X] Static type checking using Typescript.
 - [X] Documentation on how to run and build/install if needed.
 - [X] The application running and accessible somewhere (for example in AWS)
+- [X] Docker image for running the dashboard in an existing Docker stack.
-- [ ] Virtualisation of existing data.
+- [X] Virtualisation of existing data.

 ## Software used